Species II: Box office

 The film ranked number four on its opening weekend behind City of Angels, Lost in Space and Titanic, with earnings of $7.4 million.
-Domestically, the film grossed only $19.2 million from its $35 million budget.
-It grossed $26,817,565 worldwide, making the film a major commercial failure.
+Domestically, the film grossed only $19.2 million and $26,817,565 worldwide.

 Critical response

-The film received much worse reviews than its predecessor.
 On Rotten Tomatoes, it has an approval rating of 9% at based on 34 reviews.
 The site's critical consensus reads: "Clumsily exploitative and sloppily assembled, Species II fails to clear the rather low bar set by its less-than-stellar predecessor".
-On Metacritic the film has a score of 19% based on reviews from 13 critics, indicating "overwhelming dislike".
+On Metacritic, the film has a score of 19% based on reviews from 13 critics, indicating "overwhelming dislike".
 Audiences polled by CinemaScore gave the film an average grade of "C" on an A+ to F scale.
 At the 1998 Stinkers Bad Movie Awards, the film was nominated for Worst Sequel but lost to I Still Know What You Did Last Summer.

 Dwayne E. Leslie from Box Office Magazine gave the film 1 out of 5 stars calling it "a sequel that doesn't measure up", also heavily criticizing the film's predictable and open ending.
 Joe Leydon from Variety magazine called the film "a half-baked rehash".
 He praised the special effects and technical aspects of the film but added "that's not nearly enough to camouflage the inherent crumminess".
 James Berardinelli described the film as awful but added "there's enough blood, gore, simulated sex, and bare flesh to prevent it from ever becoming boring".

 Co-star Michael Madsen was displeased with the film according to his statement in a 2004 interview.

-In the DVD commentary director Peter Medak praised the films' special effects.
+In the DVD commentary director, Peter Medak praised the films' special effects.
 He expressed his opinion that audiences had too much expectation as this was a very different sequel due to not continuing from the story with the alien-infected rat that survived the finale, which hinted at a sequel in the 1995 original.
 Medak also admitted being uncomfortable with the amount of nudity in the film but said it was for the purpose of the story.